-Be honest, how many times have you questioned the meaning of life, or what your place is in this world?
+How many times have you questioned the meaning of life or what your place is in this world?

-It’s OK if it’s a lot!
 It’s an honest, human question, being the intelligent, curious creatures we are.
-I encourage it!

-But there’s also beauty in the fact that we don’t have that one answer or reason for living.
-Because if we did, it would be boring.
+At the same time, there’s also beauty in the fact that we don’t have that one answer or reason for living.
+Because if we did, life would be boring.
 We’d all be living only for that one thing and paradoxically, there’d be no point.

 The Japanese philosophy of ikigai depicts the idea that everyone has their own reason for being and it’s revealed at the intersection between 4 pillars: your passion, your mission, your vocation, and your profession.

-When you are doing something that you’re good at, you love doing it, the world needs it and is paying you for it, you can say you have found your purpose.
+When you are doing something that you’re good at, you love doing, the world needs, and is paying you for, you can say you have found your purpose.
 You may even have different purposes, some aligning only 3 of these circles, but there is at least one that hits all four.

 We hear it all the time, “Follow your passion,” “Do what you love and it won’t feel like work.”

 I was beating myself up because I felt like I wasn’t passionate about anything.
-It made me feel like I was losing in life because I was “lost.”
+It made me feel like I was losing in life because I was so lost in this aspect.